-NA= sodium is lost in vomiting & diarrhoea, kidney disease and Addison's disease
+NA= sodium is lost in vomiting & diarrhea, kidney disease and Addison's disease

 CL-chloride is lost in vomiting and Addison's disease, decreased in dehydration

-K =potassiuim is lost with vomiting, diarrhoea, or excess urination.
+K =potassium is lost with vomiting, diarrhea, or excess urination.
 Increased in Addison's disease, urinary obstruction, kidney failure or dehydration.
 High levels can cause a heart attack.

 PHOSPHOROUS originates from the bones and are regulated by the hormone PTH that also regulates calcium.
 It is increased in chronic kidney disease.

 SDMA is a new, sensitive and specific test for very early kidney disease.
-Elevations in SDMA can occur with as litttle as 25% kidney damage
+Elevations in SDMA can occur with as little as 25% kidney damage

 spec CPL is a pancreatic specific enzyme test that provides accurate screening for pancreatic function